arcology-network/binary-releases/testnet-docker-allinone.md

 #### 1.5.2.
 Log in to the Testnet Docker

-Use the command below to check the testnet status.
+Then, use these commands to check the if all the Arcology services are running.
+You can simply copy and paste them into your console.

 ``` sh
 ps -e | grep arbitrator-svc